aptos-foundation/AIPs/aips/aip-61.md

 ### JWK consensus

-Transaction signatures for OIDB accounts involve verifying an OIDC signature.
+Transaction signatures for keyless accounts involve verifying an OIDC signature.
 This requires that validators **agree on the latest JWKs** (i.e., public keys) of the OIDC provider, which are periodically-updated at a provider-specific **OpenID configuration URL**.

 The design and implementation of JWK consensus is outside the scope of this AIP, but here we highlight some of its key properties:

 - The validators will frequently scan for JWK changes at every supported provider’s **OpenID configuration URL**
 - When a change is detected by a validator, that validator will propose the change via a one-shot consensus mechanism
 - Once the validators agree, the new JWKs will be reflected in a public Move module in `aptos_framework::jwks`.

+## Changelog

+- _2024-02-29_: An [earlier version](https://github.com/aptos-foundation/AIPs/blob/71cc264cc249faf4ac23a3f441fb76a64278b51a/aips/aip-61.md) of this AIP referred to keyless accounts as **OpenID-based blockchain (OIDB)** accounts.

 ## References